alexfernandez/alexfernandez.github.io/2017/origins-language.md

 that at some point in time humans could only profer that number of words.
 A value of 12 seems certainly achievable, so it will serve as archetypical.
-We will use the symbol 𝛫 (math Kappa) to represent any single consonant.
+We will use the symbol _K_ (cursive 'K') to represent any single consonant.

 Using content words would have limited utterances greatly, and specially the ability to combine them.